vimc/montagu-api/spec/spec.md

 * The modelling group is responsible for the given scenario in the touchstone
 * The relevant responsibility set is `incomplete`

+Required permissions: `estimates.write`, scoped to the responsible group (or the more permissive * scope)

 Schema: [`CreateBurdenEstimate.schema.json`](CreateBurdenEstimate.schema.json)

 ### Example